 I consider myself a feminist.
-I’ve raised both a fiercely strong, bad-ass daughter, and a strong son, who is confident enough in his own skin to understand that women are his equals and treat them accordingly.
+I’ve raised both a fiercely strong, bad-ass daughter, and an equally strong son, who is confident enough in his own skin to understand that women are his equals and treat them accordingly.
 This is not self-congratulatory.
 I was raised by a man who believed this, so its always come naturally to me to raise my children the same way.
 Being raised this way makes misogyny even harder to understand.
 Most disturbing to me, however, is when I look into my beloved punk rock music scene and see that it isn’t always what I believed it to be.
 I’ve written a blog post about having to give up favorite band of mine when one of the singers became an outspoken Sandy Hook conspiracy theorist and I’ve re-examined many of the other bands I love who’s political and social messages seem to not reside in the same universe as mine.
 But I’m not stupid and I’m not naive.
 I’m fully aware of the fact that if I were to drop every single band that had lyrics that didn’t match my belief system exactly, I’d have a pretty small music catalog to listen to.
 I’m no snowflake ( a term I happen to despise, but gets tossed around so frequently by bullies and right-wing extremists, that it seems relevant) but when extreme language and derogatory behavior towards women spill over into the real world, when musicians or actors or that asshole at your job, or now even the fucking President of the United States, decide this language and behavior is acceptable, when it is laughed off and justified, It’s time to stop sitting on the sidelines and to speak up.
 If not, how will anything ever change?
 And isn’t that what punk is really about?

 For those of you who are unaware, The Dickies, who have long been a favorite band of mine, stirred up some controversy at Warped Tour in Denver recently.
 The band, who I was lucky enough to interview in 2016 (minus singer Leonard Graves Phillips, who is at the center of the controversy) and who I’ve seen many times over the last decades, has always been politically incorrect.
 Their humor is tongue-in-cheek and juvenile, yet often really funny.
 There was never a single moment when anything this band has done has been offensive to me.
 (At least I thought not, but I guess I had missed a couple of things.
 More on that later.)
 I laugh at songs about Stuart the penis and take joy in the fact the show includes a freaking penis puppet.
 I am not easily offended and I understand that humor is the key to so many great things in life.
-I also think that punk rock should remain punk and be dangerous and continue to challenge authority, but Phillips actions at this show were dangerous.
+I also think that punk rock should remain punk and be dangerous and continue to challenge authority, but Phillips actions at this show were more than dangerous.
 And it’s where I have to draw the line.

 There have been many versions of the story about what happened passed around.
 But the one that seems to stand is that Phillips was making some pretty predatory remarks about some of the underage girls in the audience, as well as the audience members as a whole.
 A women who was a part of a group called Safer Scenes, who were at the show, (along with a band called War On Women), to help prevent harassment and violence at shows, took great offense to Phillips words and held up a sign to protest.
 The sign read “Teen girls should be shown respect, not gross jokes from disgusting old men.
 Punk shouldn’t be predatory.”
 Phillips, who can clearly dish out the shit, but can’t take it, responded with this: